zestyxyz/docs-old/guides/for-creators/webxr-integrations/r3f.md

 replace `space= ` with your Space ID and `creator= ` with your wallet address.

-To opt into enabling a beacon on your space, copy and paste:
+You can also pass the argument `beacon={true}` if you would like to opt into Zesty Analytics.
+Anyone will be able to view this on your Space's page, where it will display a history of visits to your space and clicks on your banner.

+Adding a banner to the previous example would look like this:

 ```
 <ZestyBanner space={'0'} creator={'0x0000000000000000000000000000000000000000'} format={'tall'} style={'standard'} beacon={true} position={[0, 2, 0]} />